Kids handwriting practice 3 to 4 years.

-Do you think it is time your child should be writing and they are not interested?
+Do you think it is time your child should be writing?
+Are not interested?

 In today’s busy, fast paced world we are trying to teach handwriting earlier and earlier.
 Early years foundation teachers are wanting children to be attempting to write their name and basic words.